formerly citizens' greener Evanston

 EJE is committed to bringing a climate equity lens to improve the quality of life in our community and to advance opportunities for full public engagement in local decision-making, especially in under-served neighborhoods, which are hardest hit by climate change.

-Any personal success in Climate Action you'd care to share?
+Any personal success in climate action you'd care to share?

 As a former member of the Environment Board, we helped get the Climate Emergency Resolution passed by City Council.
 This resolution underscored the importance of environmental equity and environmental justice in CARP implementation, to ensure the future health and well-being of future generations.

-Lives in Ward 2
+Lives in Ward 1

 What moved you to get involved in climate action?